Misrouted Email Handling Policy

 In light of the above, any unintended receipt, limited handling, or incidental exposure to misrouted communications shall be deemed to occur despite the implementation of reasonable safeguards and not as a result of negligence, wilful misconduct, or unlawful intent on the part of Anthropic India (Anthropic Softwares Pvt Ltd).

-To the extent permitted under applicable law, Anthropic India (Anthropic Softwares Pvt Ltd) shall not be held liable for any loss, damage, or consequence arising solely from misrouting of communications caused by third-party actions, domain similarity, or incorrect addressing, where such events occur despite the implementation of this policy and reasonable safeguards.
+To the extent permitted under applicable law, Anthropic India (Anthropic Softwares Pvt Ltd) shall not be held liable for any loss, damage, or consequence arising solely from misrouting of communications caused by third-party actions, domain name similarity, or incorrect addressing, where such events occur despite the implementation of this policy and reasonable safeguards.

 This clause shall be read in conjunction with applicable statutory protections, including safe harbour provisions under Section 79 of the Information Technology Act, 2000.